oncado86/JavaAndReactCamp/Day4/Homeworks/Homework_3/oppGameSaleCompany/README.md

 </ul>

       EN:
-You want to write a play.
+<p>You want to write a play.
 We are planning to develop the backend codes for this software with JAVA.
-New members, sales and campaign management are required.
+New members, sales and campaign management are required.</p>

 <code>Requirements:</code>
 <ul>